mvollmer/cockpit-design-elements/elements.md

 This is a bad UI, and we feel bad, but...

 Cockpit makes it obvious when the user is leaving the "beaten path" by keeping the non-guided parts separate, somehow.
+[This needs to be elaborated.
+Some dialogs have a "Advanced options" expander, but that might not be enough when some of those options are real footguns, and not just merely non-obviuous.
+Maybe we should also have a standard "hazard area" that is delimited with a yellow and black striped tape like a real construction site.]

 ### SI vs IEC Unit prefixes